Skip to main content

 I spy

-This timeless classic is a road-trip game the entire car can get in on.
+This timeless classic is a road trip game the entire car can get in on.
 Play it in between movies or when you hit a stretch of the highway kids are unfamiliar with.
-The rules haven’t changed since parents were kids.
+The rules haven’t changed since the parents were kids.
 Someone spies something with their “little eye,” and the rest of the passengers need to guess what it is.

 Category ABCs

 This alphabet game is another one that spans the ages.
-One person chooses a category like sports or famous people and starts off the game with naming something or someone in the category beginning with the letter A. The next person names something in the category with B, and so it goes through the alphabet until a player gets stuck.
-For example, if the category is food, the first person starts off with “apple,” and the next player says “banana.”
+One person chooses a category like sports or famous people and starts off the game by naming something or someone in the category, beginning with the letter A. The next person names something in the category with B, and so it goes through the alphabet until a player gets stuck.
+For example, if the category is food, the first person starts with “apple,” and the next player says “banana.”

 In my suitcase